-With that many books, it is imperative to have my books organized and cataloged.
+We definitely fit the definition of bibliophiles.
+We currently own over 3,400 books.
+With that many books, it is imperative to have our books organized and cataloged.
 It is not as difficult or time-consuming as it may sound if you have a plan.
-So let’s take a look at the benefits of an organized home library and then dive into how you can organize your home library.

 There were two primary reasons I decided to invest the time to organize our home library.

 1. I was tired of being the only one who could put books away and still be able to find them again.
-With stickers on the books, my daughters could see at a glance not only in which section the books belonged, but also how to place them on the shelf—spine out, sticker at the bottom.
-And they didn’t even have to be able to read!
+With stickers on the books, my daughters could see at a glance in which section the books belonged and how to place them on the shelf—spine out, sticker at the bottom.
+And they didn’t even need to be able to read!

-2. As our collection grew, I wanted to purchase fewer duplicates.
+2. I wanted to purchase fewer duplicates.
 It was difficult to remember which books we had and if they were loaned out or just hiding in a bedroom.
-Having them cataloged means I can quickly look on the app on my phone when I am out shopping to see if I already have a book that I just saw at a great price or if a grandparent wants to purchase a book.
+Having them cataloged means I can quickly look at the app on my phone when I am out shopping to see if I already own a book.

-This will also determine how many and what color dot stickers you need to purchase.
-My categories are:
+This will also determine how many and what color dot stickers you need to purchase (more on that in a moment).

 - Early Readers